-5.A.8 Unless otherwise specified in Section 4, upon permit issuance, the monitoring, testing, recordkeeping, and reporting requirements of Section 5 herein supersede the requirements of any preceding permit to construct and/or operate.
+5.A.8 Unless otherwise specified in Section 4, the monitoring, testing, recordkeeping, and reporting requirements of Section 5 herein supersede the requirements of any preceding Permit to Construct and/or Operate upon permit issuance.

 B. SPECIFIC MONITORING AND RECORDKEEPING REQUIREMENTS